 #6 Follow up a week later (*IMPORTANT*)

 This step is SO SO SO important.
-I can’t emphasise enough that you must follow up your initial email.
-I’ve had more successes from follow up emails then I have with first emails!!!!
+I can’t emphasise enough that you must follow up on your initial email.
+I’ve had more success from follow-up emails than I have with first emails!!!!

-A week after I send my first email I send a follow up if I haven’t heard back.
+A week after I sent my first email, I send a follow-up if I haven’t heard back.
 This is where it’s important to keep your spreadsheet organised so you can keep track of rejections and emails so you don’t get confused.

-It’s harder to ignore the second email as it feels like someone is sat waiting for your response.
-Keep your follow up short, friendly and to the point.
-Forward your origonal email and simply put something along the lines of….’I’m just following up from my previous email as I hadn’t heard back and wanted to check it had been received ok’
+It’s harder to ignore the second email as it feels like someone is sitting waiting for your response.
+Keep your follow-up short, friendly and to the point.
+Forward your original email and simply put something along the lines of….’I’m just following up on my previous email as I hadn’t heard back and wanted to check it had been received ok’

 #7 Aim for variety